Skip to content

 Rent

 If you’re unable to work, check with Centrelink to see if you are eligible for any benefits.
-If you already receive Centrelink benefits such as the Age Pension, Carer Payment or Disability Support Pension you may be able to get Rent Assistance.
-To check eligibility requirements, visit Services Australia.
+If you already receive Centrelink benefits such as the Age Pension, Carer Payment or Disability Support Pension, you may be able to get Rent Assistance.
+To check eligibility requirements,

-Contact your state’s housing office or tenants advice service for information about assistance that may be available in South Australia.
-You may also find it helpful to talk to a financial counsellor or a community legal centre.
+You can also contact your local housing office or tenants advice service for information about assistance that may be available.
+You may find it helpful to talk to a financial counsellor or contact a community legal centre.

 Travel costs